v2fly/domain-list-community/README.md

 ## Contribution guideline

-* Fork this repo, make modifications to your own repo, file a PR.
+- Fork this repo, make modifications to your own repo, file a PR.
-* Please begin with small size PRs, say modification in a single file.
+- Please begin with small size PRs, say modification in a single file.
+- Do not create a new list file for company/organization have rules less than 5.
+- Run `sort * | uniq -dc` to check duplicate rules before commit.
+(Recommend)
-* A PR must be reviewed and approved by another member.
+- A PR must be reviewed and approved by another member.
-* After a few successful PRs, you may apply for manager access to this repository.
+- After a few successful PRs, you may apply for manager access to this repository.